ElwinHuaman/elwin/content/authors/admin/_index.md

   url: http://uibk.ac.at/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested on knowledge graphs, semantic web technologies, and their applications.
+bio: I am a Computer Scientist, born in a [Quechua](https://en.wikipedia.org/wiki/Quechuan_languages) Community in [Peru](https://en.wikipedia.org/wiki/Peru).
+I do research, teaching, and project management.

 # Interests to show in About widget
 interests:
+- Semantic Web
 - Knowledge Graphs
 - Knowledge Curation
-- Knowledge Validation
 - Quechua language
-- Semantic Web
+- Wikibase

 # Education to show in About widget
 education: